 Limber tail Also known as swimmers tail, frozen tail, dead tail, broken wag, or cold tail is a condition that causes your dog to hold his tail limp and down instead of the usual upright position.
 Its official name is Acute Caudal Myopathy.

-It is most likely to happen after your dog has had a very active or strenuous play, exercise, or excessive tail wagging.
+It is most likely to happen after your dog has had very active or strenuous play, exercise, or excessive tail wagging.

 Sometimes a lot of swimming can cause it, being in cold wet weather, if they are confined to their crate too long, or if your dog’s tail is wagging and getting whacked on various surfaces.

-This could cause your dog pain and swelling in their tail, make it difficult to sit.
+This could cause your dog pain and swelling in their tail, making it difficult to sit.
 Usually, this condition will go away on its own after a few days of rest.
 It’s important to try and limit exercise and movement if you notice that your dog is experiencing this problem.
 If it is causing your Collie a lot of pain then consulting your vet is a good idea.

 Usually, this isn’t a chronic problem, but it is a good idea to figure out what may have triggered it in the first place and try to avoid that activity if possible.
 Coldwater play, or being confined in a crate too long are often things that could trigger this condition.